-The net proceeds to the Company from the Offering are estimated to be approximately \$ (\$ if the Underwriters' over-allotment option is exercised in full), after deducting the underwriting discount and expenses of this Offering payable by the Company.
-Such proceeds will be used to repay a portion of the Company's borrowings incurred under the \$600.0 million revolving credit facility (the "Revolving Credit Facility") to finance the Acquisition.
-The Revolving Credit Facility has a maturity date of May , 1999.
+The net proceeds to the Company from the Offering are estimated to be approximately \$185 million (\$213 million if the Underwriters' over-allotment option is exercised in full), after deducting the underwriting discount and expenses of this Offering payable by the Company.
+Such proceeds will be used to repay a portion of the approximately \$215 million in borrowings that the Company incurred under the \$600.0 million revolving credit facility (the "Revolving Credit Facility") to finance the Acquisition.
+The Revolving Credit Facility has a maturity date of May 3, 1999.
 Borrowings under the Revolving Credit Facility accrue interest on a floating rate based on LIBOR.
-On , 1996, the weighted average interest rate on borrowings under the Revolving Credit Facility was %.
+On May 17, 1996, the weighted average interest rate on borrowings under the Revolving Credit Facility was 6.4%.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Capital Resources and Liquidity."